Join our network. Make change happen.

 Energy efficiency obligation schemes: their future in the EU

 EU member states have been encouraged to introduce energy efficiency obligation schemes (EEOS) to help meet energy saving objectives.
-As a result, there are now 15 EU EEOS in existence, compared with just six prior to the introduction of the 2012 Energy Efficiency Directive.
+As a result, there are now 15 EU EEOS in existence

 Policy Group(s):